streetsamurai00mi/ASL_Gesture_recognition/README.md

 Dependencies:

 1. Numpy 2.
 Pandas 3.
 Tensorflow 4. tkinter 5.
-OpenCV
+OpenCV 6.
+SQLite

 How to use: